 As a MeisterTask Pro user you can set up automatic actions for each section in your project board.
 For instance, you can automatically inform stakeholders via email when a task is moved into a specific section.

-To configure Section Actions, open the section popover and switch from Appearance to Actions, then click on Add Action.
+To configure Automations, open the section popover and switch from Appearance to Automations, then click on Add Automation.

-To see a full list of all Section Actions and find out more about how to use them, click here.
+To see a full list of all Automations and find out more about how to use them, click here.

 Tip: Each section also has its own email address, so you can send tasks directly to the section via email.
-Simply click on the blue (vcard) link in the popover to automatically get a contact entry including your email address and the section name.
+Simply click on the blue (vcard) link in the popover to automatically copy the email address to your clipboard.
 Learn more